+Table 5: The feature importances for the random survival forest model when utilizing both dosimetric and radiomic features.
+As expected, both gray tone difference matrices and max dose features resulted in high predictive value.
+However, the importance of max dose was decreased compared to when using only dosimetric data, indicating that the model is still able to predict survival with the remaining radiomic features.

-The most predictive radiomic feature was the neighboring gray tone difference matrix strength, though with a large variance in importance over the 5 k-folds.
-The features that were assess were all filtered features, hence, the majority of the radiomic features extracted were not use din modelling nor were their importances computed.
-Kurtosis was the feature most consistently important.
-The clinical variables were much more consistent in predictivity over the different test sets, with the maximum dosage with the greatest feature importance.
+The most predictive radiomic feature was the neighboring gray tone difference matrix strength, though with a large variance in importance over the 4 k-folds.
+The features that were assessed were all filtered features, hence, the majority of the radiomic features extracted were not used in modelling nor were their importances computed.
+The most predictive clinical variable was the dosimetric feature of maximum dosage, having the greatest feature importance beyond the 95% confidence interval of any other clinical feature.
+However, in the combined radiomics and dosimetric data model, the feature importance of maximum dose decreased, indicating that other radiomic features can predict survival even with maximum dose ignored.

 Discussion

-The IBS of every dataset combination was below the threshold of 0.25, indicating that the predictions by the RSF model is non-random and information-gaining [21].
-An additional strength of our study is that our method was cross-validated 5 times, rather than either testing on the same data used for modelling in order to prevent inflated accuracies due to overfitting.
+The IBS of every dataset combination was below the threshold of 0.25, indicating that the predictions by the RSF model is non-random and information-gaining [25].
+An additional strength of our study is that our method was cross-validated 4 times, rather than testing on the same data used for modelling in order to prevent inflated accuracies due to overfitting.

-Without feature selection, although the survival model performed with an average C-index greater than 0.60, there was a large range of accuracies when testing the subset of data no used in training.
-This variance decreased when using feature selection to filter features that may be less relevant to modelling the outcomes, indicating that there may still have been overfitting without feature selection.
+Without feature selection, although the survival model performed with an average C-index greater than 0.55, there was a large variance in performance across the cross-validation folds and the accuracy overall was less than that with feature selection.
+This is likely due to overfitting as the number of input variables (e.g. all 108 radiomic features vs. a maximum of 9 when feature selected) defines the number of dimensions in the optimization problem for the machine learning model.
+With higher dimensionality, the model is susceptible to overfitting to the training data, especially if there are insufficient number of samples to train the model, resulting in a lower accuracy in the testing data.

-From previous work section, most studies reported a C-index lower than 0.60 when tested on dataset that was not used in creating the prediction model, with one study achieving a C-index of 0.64 [9] Utilizing clinical data only resulted in prediction C-indices within this range, though we did not have access to three of the variables in their model.
-Future studies can be done if data for variables used for other models are available to compare prediction performance when utilizing manual scoring systems and automated RSF methods.
+As discussed in the Existing Work section, most prior studies reported a C-index lower than 0.60 when tested on dataset that was not used in creating the prediction model, with one study achieving a C-index of 0.64 [12].
+Utilizing clinical data that excludes dosimetric variables resulted in prediction C-indices within this range, though we did not have access to three of the variables in the model by Wang et al. [15].
+In future studies, a fairer comparison between manual scoring systems and automated RSF methods could be done by ensuring that all clinical variables used to produce the score are available to the RSF.
+Utilizing radiomic models of the liver parenchyma and tumor model or dosimetric data exceeded the best performing model from previous studies.

-Utilizing local progression or any hepatic progression did not have a significant accuracy difference than when using clinical variables.
-However, utilizing only liver parenchyma volumes resulted in poorer prediction of local progression regardless of feature selection.
-This was expected as radiomic features that ignored the tumor was unable to predict recurrence locally near the tumor.